Timothyyt/Brush-Question/Lintcode 473. Add and Search Word - Data structure design.md

 # Complexity Analysis
 **Time Complexity**: <br/> addWord: given the length of word added as m, the time complexity of addWord is O(m) <br/> search: given the length of word searched is m, the worst case scenario time complexity will be 26 ** m.
 This will happen when only using '.' to search, say search('...') <br/><br/>
-**Space Complexity**: Given the total number of letters of the words added is n, the space complexity will be O(n).
+**Space Complexity**: Given the total number of letters of words added as n, in the worst case where there is no common prefix, the space complexity will be O(n).
+Whenever common prefix exists, the space complexity will be lower.